Flourmill Volcanoes: Flourmill Centre

 The Flourmill Centre lies at the headwaters of Flourmill Creek and is the most southerly of the two Flourmill Volcanoes.
 It has an elevation of 1495 m and rises 250 m above its base.
 Three overlapping cinder cones of slightly differing ages comprise the Flourmill Centre.
 The oldest cone lies on the northeastern side and is only partially preserved, with the southeastern side having been destroyed or buried by ejecta from subsequent eruptions.
 It consists of irregular volcanic blocks and rare bipolar fusiform bombs interlayered with vesicular agglutinate.
 A breach on the southeast side of the cone drained a central lava lake.
 The lava flowed southwest into the Spanish Creek valley, carrying rafts of agglutinate from the wall of the cone.

 Renewed volcanism on the southwestern flank of the volcano created a parasitic cone composed of loosely consolidated vesicular volcanic blocks interlayered with agglutinate.
 Several well-preserved spherical and breadcrust bombs as well as poorly preserved bipolar fusiform varieties occur with the irregular volcanic blocks.
 A breach on the south side of the cone permitted drainage of a lava lake in the crater.

 The most recently formed part of the Flourmill Centre is a well-preserved composite cone on the northwest flank.
 It partially overlies deposits from the southwestern vent and consists of loosely consolidated volcanic bombs pervasively interlayered with agglutinate.
 The crater is breached on the southwest side and contains the remnants of a lava lake.
 Late stage activity in the crater formed a small ring of extensively weathered scoriaceous ejecta on the northwest inner wall of the main crater.

 Like the Spanish Lake Centre to the north, lava from the Flourmill Centre flowed into the valley of Spanish Creek.
 Three lava flows have been identified, each having a thickness of 7 to 10 m along Spanish Creek.
 The lava beds extend about 15 km down the Spanish Creek valley and have a maximum width of 2 km.

 Human history

 The unusual name 'Flourmill' dates to a land survey in 1921 along the Clearwater River.
 Flourmill Creek, which flows southeast from the volcanic area, was found to enter the Clearwater River exactly four miles (6.5 km) due north of the Mahood confluence.
 As such, it was named Four Mile Creek.
-When map-makers in the Department of Lands were tasked with placing this on the official map, there were already several Four Mile Creeks in British Columbia and changed the letters to produce 'Flourmill' Creek instead.
+When map-makers in the Department of Lands were tasked with placing this on the official map, there were already several Four Mile Creeks in British Columbia, so they changed the letters to produce 'Flourmill' Creek instead.
 The volcanoes derive their name from the creek, and were first referred to in this way in the 1974 edition of the book, Exploring Wells Gray Park.
-(In 2015, British Columbia had 12 Four Mile Creeks, 3 Four Mile Lakes, and 3 Four Mile Mountains.)
+(In 2024, British Columbia had 14 Four Mile Creeks, 2 Four Mile Lakes, and 3 Four Mile Mountains.)